TIMELINE-Xerox's complex relationship with top investors

 * Xerox says standstill arrangement between the company and Icahn agreed in June, 2016 terminated.
 Icahn nominee Jonathan Christodoro steps down from Xerox board

-* Icahn says here to nominate four candidates for election to Xerox board
+* Icahn says to nominate four candidates for election to Xerox board

 Dec.
 12, 2017